na-na-hi/renget/archive/how2playba.md

 ## Joint Firing Drill/Joint Exercise
 !!!
 Warning LOOK AT A YOUTUBE VIDEO
 It's commissions but with a unique gimmick.
 The gimmick changes every time, so no 2 drills are the same.
-If you don't know what to do against a gimmick, look at a few videos.
-If it's ongoing, filter by 1 week and you should be good.
+You can read up on what each of them do [in the wiki.](https://bluearchive.wiki/wiki/Joint_Firepower_Exercise) If you don't know what to do against a gimmick, look at a few videos.
+If it's ongoing, filter by 1 week upload date and you should be good.

 You can borrow students for this challenge, so [being in a club](https://rentry.org/holdingthebag) is very helpful if you want to get a good score.
 There are no rankings (like raids), and higher scores simply give you more coins/credits per clear.